 Available scholarship opportunities will be disseminated through program announcements and the Scholarship Folder on the Athletic Training Program on Brightspace - ATP Resources.
 Students are encouraged to search for scholarship opportunities through professional organizations (i.e.: NATA, EATA and NYSATA) and on the SHP and the AT websites.
-In addition, the Henry and Marsha Laufer Scholarship is awarded to full-time matriculated students in degree-granting programs in the School of Health Professions.
-Scholarship winners will be selected on the basis of academic credentials and performance, and are expected to demonstrate leadership potential as clinicians, educators, and/or researchers.
-When available, the Athletic Training Program offers scholarships to ATP students.

 Students are also able to use the following link for graduate scholarship opportunities available through the University.
+Scholarships | Financial Aid Scholarships | ATP Scholarships - SHP